How to get from Barcelona Airport to City Center & back – A Local’s Guide

 Tickets: In the Bus or T-Casual Ticket, Hola BCN, or Barcelona Card

 With this bus, you can reach the city center relatively quickly.
 The big advantage of the bus is its price.
-With the T-Casual ticket, you can get from the airport to the city center for just around one Euro.
+Using the T-Casual ticket, you can get from the airport to the city center for just around €1.30 per ride.
 Unfortunately, Plaça Catalunya, which is considered Barcelona’s center, is not a stop on this bus route.
 So it may be that you need to change to another means of transport once you arrive in Barcelona, depending on where your accommodation is located.

 If you are traveling with large luggage, you won’t find as much space on bus line 46 as you have in the Aerobus.